Ally Invest Rating:

 Securities accounts at Ally Invest can only be opened by U.S. residents (including foreign nationals legally residing in the United States).
 A Social Security Number is required; no other tax ID number is accepted.

-Forex and precious metals are traded in a separate account, and the rules are different here.
+Forex and precious metals trade in a separate account, and the rules are different there.
 Ally does accept applications from non-U.S. residents in this case.
 A valid photo ID is required along with Form W-8BEN.

-Multiple tax structures are available, although not all investment modes (robo, self-directed, and wealth management) are eligible for all of them.
+Several tax structures are available, although not every account format (robo, self-directed, and wealth management) supports every one of them.
 They include:

 Fees and Minimums

-The advisory accounts Ally Invest offers both have minimum deposit requirements.
-The automated service requires at least $100 to start, while the wealth management program has a very steep $100,000 to get into.
+Both of Ally Invest’s managed programs come with minimum deposit requirements.
+The automated service needs at least $100 to begin, while the Personal Advice program requires a much steeper $100,000 to get started.

-A wealth management account also has a steeper fee.
-It ranges from 75 to 85 basis points, depending on the account’s balance.
-A robo account can pay nothing if it has a 30% cash buffer.
+Personal Advice also comes with the higher fee.
+The blended annual advisory fee ranges from 75 to 85 basis points, depending on account size.
+A robo account can pay no advisory fee if it uses the 30% cash buffer.
 Otherwise, the annual management fee is 30 basis points.

-Self-directed accounts at Ally Invest have no minimum deposit requirement, although an account with zero balance will eventually be closed by the brokerage firm.
-Stocks, ETFs, closed-end funds, and mutual funds have zero commissions.
+Self-directed accounts at Ally Invest have no minimum deposit requirement, although an account with a zero balance may eventually be closed by the brokerage firm.
+Stocks, ETFs, and closed-end funds trade commission-free, while no-load mutual funds can be bought and sold for $0.
 Options cost 50¢ per contract, per side.

 Trades of penny stocks (defined as a stock or ETF under $2) are subject to a $4.95 commission plus a surcharge of 1¢ per share.
 Trades of OTC (over-the-counter) stocks have a $100 trade minimum.